 Difference between Data Cleansing and Data Transformation

 Data cleansing helps ensure data accuracy so that only high-quality data is made available for analysis and decision-making.
 For instance, a business receives data from various sources, such as a CRM or an ERP system, which might contain duplicate data or incorrect information.
+Nevertheless, the question now becomes how to do data cleansing?
 An effective data cleansing or data scrubbing tool would help identify these inconsistencies and rectify them.
 The cleansed data will then be converted into a suitable format and loaded into a data warehouse or target database.

 On the other hand, data transformation involves converting raw data according to the format and structural requirements of the target database.
-The data transformation process can be simple or complex depending on the data integration scenario – merge, aggregate, lookups, parse, and join are some of the tasks performed for transforming data into a compatible format.
+The data transformation process can be simple or complex depending on the data integration scenario.

-Although data transformation and data cleansing are two separate terms, many ETL tools offer advanced data cleansing capabilities along with data transformation functionality to cater to complex data management scenarios.
+Although data transformation and data cleansing are two separate terms, many ETL tools offer advanced data cleansing capabilities along with data transformation functionality to cater to complex data management scenarios, such as data migration and master data management.

 Astera Centerprise is an enterprise-grade data management solution that enables users to evaluate the integrity of critical business data with its flexible data quality and validation features, which help cleanse data during the ETL process, and provides accurate data for business intelligence.